art-suite/art-suite-foundations/packages/@art-suite/monorepo/README.md

 npm install -g @art-suite/monorepo
 ```

+## Commands Overview

+- `art-monorepo sync`: Synchronizes all package.json files with the root package.json.
+- `art-monorepo test`: Runs tests across all packages.
+- `art-monorepo versions`: Displays local and published versions of all packages, highlighting any discrepancies.
+- `art-monorepo run`: Runs a specified command in every package.

 ## Example Usage

 Extended help is available via the --help flag for all commands.
 Not all options available are listed here, but the command-line help will always be up to date and complete.